 Kindness, courtesy, understanding and respect are cornerstones of our patient-staff relationships.

-Our staff of Registered Nurses, LPNs, health educators, administrators and board-certified male and female gynecologists specialize in reproductive health care.
+Our staff of Registered Nurses, LPNs, patient educators, administrators and board-certified male and female gynecologists specialize in reproductive health care.
 Our staff is multilingual and multicultural.

 At Falls Church Healthcare Center we offer Pregnancy Testing

 - FREE urine pregnancy test.
 Receive results while you wait.

 - Small charge for blood pregnancy test.
 Results back in 2 days.